RVirmoors/rvirmoors.github.io/_posts/2020-05-01-libtorch-max-external.md

 (in which case, what are you doing reading this?
 I should be learning from you!).
 So far I've only encountered one other instance of LibTorch being used with Max, by [Philippe Esling &co @ IRCAM](https://github.com/acids-ircam/flow_synthesizer/)[^1].
-What I intend to do is design & train my model in good old Python, and then load it into a Max external.
-And the next step would be to do some online training in Max, but we're already getting ahead of ourselves.
+What I intend to do is design & train my model in good ol' Python, and then load it into a Max external.
+And the next step would be doing some online training in Max, but we're already getting ahead of ourselves.

 [^1]: They too are still using standard PyTorch for main R&D though.